cubee-cb/linux-vr-compat/README.md

 ## Development
 - Envision
     - Asks me to install `boost boost boost boost boost` (yes, five times in a row), but what it actually needed was `boost-devel`.
+    - Probably needs `xr-hardware` package installed for udev rules.
+Alternatively you can probably do them manually.

 ## Curiosities
 Stuff I don't expect to work but try anyway, because why not?
 Maybe something interesting will happen.